-As a Man Thinketh by James Allen Book Notes & Commentary
+As a Man Thinketh by James Allen Book Summary & Commentary

 As a Man Thinketh Quick Summary:As a Man Thinketh says our thoughts set the course our life, not our circumstances.
 James Allen says thoughts are seeds for actions, so our mind is a garden where we must cultivate the right seeds.
 This short, inspiring book still influences many modern self-help teachers.

 Who was James Allen?